Matrix-free stochastic calculation of operator norms without using adjoints: Conclusion and outlook

 \section{Conclusion and outlook}

 Algorithm~\ref{alg:mafno-orth-exact} is a stochastic method for computing the operator norm of a linear map $A$ between real Hilbert spaces and it only uses applications of the operator and computations of norms and inner products of vectors.
-We show almost sure convergence, first under restricting the discussion to the case with no singular value of multiplicity $d$ or $d-1$ where $d$ is the dimension of the input space of $A$.
-However, the case of multiplicity $d$ is also covered by Remark~\ref{rem:second_assump_gone} and also the case of multiplicity $d-1$ is handled by Remark~\ref{rem:multiplicity-d-1}.
+We show almost sure convergence of the value $\norm{Av^{k}}$ to the operator norm.

 Our examples show that the method works in practice but also show that it may be slow (while it is indeed faster than the power iteration in some special cases).
 The question of the convergence speed regarding $\norm{A}-\norm{Av^k}$ is still open; however, we answered the question of the convergence speed for the corresponding eigenvector and eigenvalue equation.